The first city to join our national scheme planted their first street trees this week - and were helped by one of their Councillors too!

 This mixture of species has been carefully chosen to ensure a diverse blend, variation in the colour of leaves and flowers, resilience against disease, support for biodiversity, and shade provision.

-What benefits will this bring to the area?
+How will this Benefit the local area?

 Matthew says: “In some of these locations trees have had to be removed, so we are reinstating a new tree in the same spot, helping to maintain our target of growing tree canopy cover in the city by 2%.
 The streets in the planting area can be very sunny, meaning they will benefit from the shade these trees will provide as they grow.
 Having trees along streets has been found to help calm traffic speeds, planting more in residential areas like these is therefore a good thing for the people living here.”